Faculty/Staff Shared Network Storage

 Network File Storage

-Faculty and staff have access to two types of file shares on the server:
+Faculty and staff have access to two types of network file storage:

-Network data storage is intended for critical data access from multiple locations on campus.
-Data stored on the KSC File Server is used for two purposes: KSC-related work files currently stored in your My Documents folder, departmental files which need to be shared among members of a department, and collaborative areas for special projects and committees.
+Q:Drive data storage is intended for critical data access from multiple locations on campus.
+Data stored on the KSC File Server is used for departmental files which need to be shared among members of a department, and collaborative areas for special projects and committees.

-How much data can I store on the file server?
+How much data can I store on the Q:Drive?

-How can I request access to the shared drive (Q) or other departmental resources for my student employee?
+How can I request access to the Q:Drive or other departmental resources for my student employee?

 Occasionally, hard drives on faculty and staff computers fail, files become corrupt or data is accidentally deleted from system.

-Both P & Q are backed up every night.
-If a file is deleted and needs to be restored, the IT Group can restore that data up to the last backup.
+The Q:Drive is backed up every night.
+If a file is deleted and needs to be restore, it can be done up to the last backup.

-If a KSC employee chooses not to use the P or Q drives to backup critical documents and suffers a hard drive failure, the employee’s department or School will be responsible for paying for data recovery.
+If a KSC employee chooses not to use OneDrive or Q:Drives to backup critical documents and suffers a hard drive failure, the employee’s department or School will be responsible for paying for data recovery.